Blacksmith Profile: Kisuke Manaka-san

 I got a good impression as he picked me up at the station.
 He is relatively young (for a blacksmith), very nice and has a great smile.
 I was prepared to walk to his workshop, but he was even kind enough to drive me.
 This came as a huge relief, since I was hauling a huge 70lb suitcase full of knives and sharpening stones across Japan with me.

 Kisuke Manaka-san is the 5th generation blacksmith at Manaka Hamono.
-He began his blacksmithing career and started forging knives about 10 years ago, when he married into a knife making family.
-At the time he thought it was super cool to be a blacksmith, but the reality was that his father-in-law was more like a wholesaler or a retailer who sold knives at pop-up stores.
+He began his blacksmithing career and started forging knives around 2010, when he married into a knife-making family.
+At the time, he thought it was super cool to be a blacksmith, but the reality was that his father-in-law was more of a retailer who sold knives at pop-up stores.
 He wanted to sell knives that he could confidently and honestly say that he hand-forged himself, and that was what led him to actually start forging knives.

 He wanted to forge as much as he could on his own, including forge-welding the layered steel in-house, rather than buying it pre-laminated from a factory like many blacksmiths do.
 He read every book on blacksmithing that he could find, and tried endless different materials, finally perfecting his technique of warikomi forge-welding (splitting a hot piece of soft steel like a hotdog bun, inserting a hard steel core, and forge-welding them together).
 He even achieved the feat of forge-welding stainless steels, which is not an easy task.
 All of his knives are now made with his warikomi forge-welded technique, done entirely in-house.